elastic/kibana/x-pack/plugins/watcher/README.md

 For example, see `clamp`.

 ## Controller classes
 - All functions in controller classes should be defined as arrow function constants.
-This is to ensure the `this` context is consistant, regardless of where it is being called.
+This is to ensure the `this` context is consistent, regardless of where it is being called.

 GOOD
 ```